XORGanon/cards/README.md

     # Et cetera ...

 #### Note
-The syntax conventions will be updated as the renderer develops, but I'll take care of that.
+Syntax conventions will be updated as the renderer develops, but I'll take care of upgrading them along with the description above.